 There is limited evidence from past outbreaks that transfusion of blood from convalescent patients could be beneficial in the acute phase of infection, and may reduce mortality.
 Use of convalescent plasma is likely to be more achievable and effective than use of whole blood.
 The WHO has issued interim guidelines on the use of convalescent blood/plasma.
 Trials carried out in Guinea failed to show a survival benefit in patients treated with convalescent plasma, although the treatment appeared to be safe with no severe complications documented.

 Malaria should be tested for and treated with appropriate antimalarial therapy if present while keeping in mind the patient's risk for Ebola virus infection and the possibility of a dual infection.
 In endemic settings, malaria treatment is usually given as part of the routine management protocol, with or without confirmation of the infection.
+Give empiric antimalarial therapy until the malaria testing is negative or the treatment course is finished.

 Communication with family